 When the rotation is outside of state agencies, the parties involved shall determine, in advance, who will be responsible for workers' compensation premiums and claims.
 Such special conditions shall be reflected in the memo of agreement.

+Job rotation agreements shall incorporate the following provisions:

 Salary, employee benefits and state contributions shall be provided by the agency which pays the employee on rotation.